eduhund/eduhund.github.io/src/content/post/chacha.md

 5. Tool flexibility.
 The ability to customize the tool to suit the needs of a specific business.
 6. There is no graphical user interface.

 ChaCha is a self-deployment platform.
-To run the tool for yourself, please use the instructions.
+To run the tool yourself, please use the instructions on our [Github](https://github.com/eduhund/chacha).

+If you can’t deploy Chacha, write to us we@eduhund.com, we’ll help :)